The topology of local quaternionic toric actions

 \subsection{Basic assumption}

-Set $e(M)=e(M,Q^n)$ to be the Euler class of $M$ as described in \cite[\S 4.1]{bg25}.
-Throughout this paper we assume that $e(M)$, vanishes unless otherwise stated.
-This assumption corresponds to the \emph{untwisted} case in which the associated quaternionic torus bundle $\pi_M:M\to B_M$ is topologically trivial up to homotopy and all local systems are constant.
-In this situation, the Leray--Serre and Atiyah--Hirzebruch spectral sequences simplify substantially and collapse at low pages.
-We include remarks on how nonvanishing Euler classes would introduce \emph{twisted} versions of these spectral sequences - a topic that will be developed in future work.
+Set \(e(M)=e(M,Q^n)\) to be the Euler class of \(M\), as described in \cite[\S 4.1]{bg25}.
+Throughout this paper we assume that \(e(M)\) vanishes unless otherwise stated.
+This is the untwisted case in the sense that the obstruction to the existence of a global section of the orbit projection vanishes.
+The orbit projection remains stratified, and the spectral sequences used below are formulated with respect to the orbit-type filtration

+We briefly indicate how nonvanishing Euler classes would lead to twisted versions of these constructions - a topic that will be developed in future work.